scailfin/flowserv-core/docs/source/serial.rst

 The mandatory ``action`` part of the workflow step defines the action of the step.
 The format is dependent on the type of worker that is used for the step.
 This part can also be replaced with a user-defined step, i.e., a reference to a template parameter.
 The serial workflow engine currently supports the following types of workflow steps:

 - **Container Step**: A container step defines an action that includes one or more command-line statements that are executed in a specified (container) environment.
 The specification for a container step has mandatory elements ``environment`` and ``commands``.
 The environment defines the container image and the commands gives the list of command-line statements.
 Note that container steps are not necessarily executed in a Docker container.
 The workers configuration (see below) allows the user to specify the particular type of container worker, e.g., to execute the commands in the Python environment that runs the **flowServ** application using a ``flowserv.controller.worker.subprocess.SubprocessWorker`` that uses Python's ``multiprocess`` module to run the commands.
+- **Code Step**: A code step is used to execute a Python function directly in the same environment that is running the **flowServ** API.

 Engine and Workflow Configuration